SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 Python is a great programming language and this is mostly due to its vast ecosystem of packages.
 No matter what you want to do, there is probably a package that can get you started.
-Just try to remember when the last time you wrote a program only using the [python standard library](https://docs.python.org/3/library/index.html)?
+Just try to remember when the last time you wrote a program only using the [Python standard library](https://docs.python.org/3/library/index.html).
 Probably never.
 For this reason, we need a way to install third-party packages and this is where [package managers](https://en.wikipedia.org/wiki/Package_manager) come into play.